HBarleta/CSharp/LanguageFundamentals/notes.md

 dotnet new console -o "NAME_OF_PROGRAM"

+dotnet watch run for continuous monitoring for changes in file and will auto run after changes are saved

 C# is a statically type language meaning ANYTHING we type must identify WHAT IT IS at the moment we make it Data types must be written explicitly from the beginning.
 IE Floats, whole integers, arrays must be declared when initializing.
 This allows the program to run more efficiently since declaring them off the bat will allocate the correct amount of memory.
 Javascript: var name = "Andy"